 Level of Control

-While both freelancers and self-employed people can choose how they work, the freelancer doesn’t always have the ability to choose what he works on.
+While both freelancers and self-employed people can choose how, and where, they work, the freelancer doesn’t always have the ability to choose what he works on.
 He can choose the clients, but at the end of the day, the client chooses the project and sets the expectations.

 Freelancers are always self- employed, but self-employed people aren’t always freelancers.
 They may own a business or startup, and focus primarily on a certain line of work.
 Titles matter even when people pretend they don’t – self-employed may connote a sense of individualism and achievement, while freelance might imply one works for multiple clients and is not necessarily dedicated to one.